santoguiia/santoguiia/README.md

 <hr>

-I'm currently studying Control and Automation Engineering at the Federal University of Santa Catarina, and I'm interning at Ampera, a company that specializes in technologies for autonomous and electric cars.
-My central role at Ampera is to develop computer vision algorithms and test camera sensors for autonomous cars, with the goal of improving driving safety and efficiency.
+## About Me
+I am a **Systems and Applications Analyst** at Hexagon, focused on optimizing embedded systems within the **Q&A Team**.
+My work involves maintaining operating systems, building automation tools, and streamlining processes to drive efficiency and innovation.

+Currently pursuing a **B.Sc. in Control and Automation Engineering** at the Federal University of Santa Catarina, with hands-on experience in robotics and industrial systems.

-Previous works:
+### Previous Experience
-<ul dir="auto"><li>Computer Vision Project Coordinator - During my time in this role, I was instrumental in developing a predictive line follower using advanced computer vision techniques.
-My work involved developing scripts in C++ and Python, as well as working closely with the team to create and implement algorithms for the robot's vision.
-(2022 - 2023)</ul></li>
-<ul dir="auto"><li>IT Analyst - Structuring of database in MySQL for analysis of data of input and output of inventory.
-Technical support to the system.
-Online customer service.
-(2020 - 2022)</ul></li>
-<ul dir="auto"><li>IT Systems Support - Development of technical skills in the maintenance of computers and peripherals, installation of programs and updates, customer service and cash closing..
-(2014 - 2016)</ul></li>

-You can also find me on <a href="https://www.linkedin.com/in/santoguiia/">LinkedIn</a>
+- **Computer Vision and Sensing Analyst** (2023 - 2024)
+  Developed computer vision algorithms and tested camera sensors for autonomous vehicles at Ampera, enhancing safety and operational efficiency through:
+  - Sensor calibration and performance validation.
+  - Real-time object detection model optimization.
+  - Collaboration with cross-functional teams to integrate vision systems.

+- **Computer Vision Project Coordinator** (2022 - 2023)
+  Spearheaded the development of a predictive line-follower robot using advanced CV techniques:
+  - Designed Python/C++ scripts for real-time image processing.
+  - Implemented path-planning algorithms to improve robotic navigation accuracy by 30%.
+  - Led a 4-member team in prototyping and testing.

+- **Volunteer Research Scholar** (Feb 2019 - Jul 2019)
+  Explored 3D printing and robotics fundamentals in a university lab:
+  - Prototyped mechanical components using FDM 3D printers.
+  - Researched kinematic models for robotic arm manipulation.

+- **IT Systems Support Technician** (2014 - 2016)
+  Delivered technical solutions for hardware/software systems:
+  - Performed diagnostics and maintenance on 100+ devices.
+  - Installed/configurated OS and enterprise software.
+  - Managed customer service and inventory tracking workflows.

+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/santoguiia/).

 ## Personal Projects